By using this site, you agree to the Privacy Policy and Terms of Use.

 The United States saw spina bifida rates drop from 3.5 to 2.0 per 10,000 births within five years of fortification beginning in 1998.
 Similar patterns emerged in Canada, Chile, and other early adopters.
 Even countries with high rates of MTHFR variants, including certain Mediterranean and Asian populations, experienced substantial benefits.

-Beyond neural tube defects, fortification programs have been associated with reduced rates of certain heart defects, improved cognitive outcomes in children, and lower risks of pregnancy complications.
 The World Health Organization continues to recommend folic acid fortification as a cost-effective intervention for preventing birth defects globally.

 Precision medicine claims lack supporting evidence